 Degree: M.D., Ph.D.

-Institute: Department of Respiratory Medicine, Second Hospital of Anhui Medical University
+Institute: Dept. of Respiratory and Critical Diseases, The Second Hospital of Anhui Medical Unviersity

 Position: Associate Chief Physician